plforacle/heatwave-lakehouse/create-heatwave-vcn-db/create-heatwave-vcn-db.md

-# Create VCN and MySQL HeatWave Database
+# Create Compartment, VCN, and MySQL HeatWave Database

 ## Introduction

-In this lab, you will create a Virtual Cloud Network (VCN) to connect your OCI resources.
-You will create a MySQL HeatWave DB System while loading the DB Data.
+In this lab, you will create a Compartment and  Virtual Cloud Network (VCN) to connect your OCI resources.
+You will also create a MySQL HeatWave DB System while loading the DB Data.

 _Estimated Time:_ 20 minutes